Nohan Kenneh: International career

 Kenneh represented England at under-16 and under-17 youth international levels.
-He was called-up by his native country Liberia in March 2023.
+He was called-up by his native country Liberia in March 2023, and made his first full international appearance in a 2–2 draw with South Africa on 24 March.

 Style of play

-Kenneh prefers to play as a holding midfielder, but he can also play in central defence.
+Kenneh prefers to play as a holding midfielder, but he can also play as a central defender.